thejoester/foundryvtt-macros/foundry-setup-ubuntu.md

 `pm2 startup`

+Run the command provided

+> [!TIP]
-Run the command provided (tip: in Putty if you highlight the command then right click on it, it will paste it into the command line).
+> In Putty if you highlight text, it auto copies to clipboard, and you can then right click to paste it into the command line.

 <img width="836" height="68" alt="image" src="https://github.com/user-attachments/assets/65925a54-559b-4c6a-9953-885375316d23" />